Understanding Mesenchymal Stem Cells

 - Endometrial tissue, which contains a population of stromal cells with regenerative and immunomodulatory characteristics.

 - Wharton's jelly, the gelatinous tissue inside the umbilical cord, which is considered a rich and youthful source of MSCs collected at birth from screened donors.
+Our deep dive into mesenchymal stem cell sources explains how each tissue compares in practice.

 Other sources include bone marrow and adipose tissue, which are typically obtained from the patient themselves.
 Each source has trade-offs in terms of cell yield, handling complexity, and the kind of donor screening required.
 No single source is inherently superior for every clinical situation, and any reputable clinic will explain the rationale behind the source it uses rather than present it as a marketing slogan.
+A separate guide on autologous versus allogeneic stem cells walks through how the choice between patient-derived and donor cells is usually made.

 Biological properties that make them interesting